*Advising for Spring 2020 courses begins October 1st, 2019*

 - Call the English Department at (501) 569-3161 to set up an appointment.

-- Advising Slots, Heather Hummel (Creative Writing), or email to firstname.lastname@example.org
+- Advising Slots, Heather Hummel (Creative Writing track students).

-- have completed between 30 and 90 hours
+- have completed over 30 hours

 - be a declared English major